polarfire-soc/polarfire-soc-bare-metal-examples/driver-examples/mss/mpfs-hal/mpfs-hal-power-saving-demo/README.md

   MPFS HAL Power Saving Options:
   1  How to toggle ON/OFF Parked Hart RAM at bootup
-  2  How to toggle ON/OFF U54 Floating Point Units(FPU) at bootup
-  3  How to toggle ON/OFF RAM of Unused Peripherals at bootup c  Display PAC1934 current monitor values m  Go back to main menu
+  2  How to toggle ON/OFF RAM of Unused Peripherals at bootup c  Display PAC1934 current monitor values m  Go back to main menu